Iceland PEO & Employer of Record Services

-Iceland, a Nordic country in Europe, is currently ranked among the world’s top 10 greenest economies by the 2016 Global Green Economy Index.
+Iceland, a Nordic country in Europe, is ranked among the world’s top greenest economies by the Global Green Economy Index.
 The country rolled out free-market reforms in the 1990s that has helped it achieve strong and sustained economic growth over the years.
 The diversified economy is driven by exports, manufacturing, service industries, biotechnology, software production, and financial services.
 Major exports include marine products, ferro-silicon alloys, aluminum, woolen goods, and financial services.
 Iceland’s competitive economy is facilitated by the commitment to open-market policies that promote dynamic trade and investment flow.
 Efficient and transparent regulations in Iceland encourage entrepreneurial initiatives.
+The country’s economy is expected to grow from 26.00 USD Billion in 2019 to 32.00 USD Billion in 2020.

 Employment contracts in Iceland can be written or verbal, though it is a general practice to provide written contracts.
 The contracts must specify details including compensation, termination requirements, and benefits.
 The salary/compensation must be stated in Icelandic krona.